-\section{Proof of Theorem 1}

 For ease of reference, we first present a table summarizing the notations used throughout the proofs as Table \ref{tab:notations-appx}.

+\subsection{Proof of Theorem 1}

 To establish the existence of an ESE, we first introduce two foundational lemmas. \begin{lemma}[Weierstrass Theorem \cite{Weierstrass}] A continuous function defined on a non-empty, compact set is guaranteed to attain its maximum and minimum values on that set. \end{lemma} \begin{lemma}[Implicit Function Theorem \cite{IFT}] Given a system $\mathscr{G}(\mathbf{x},\mathbf{y})=0$, if the Jacobian matrix of $\mathscr{G}$ with respect to $\mathbf{y}$, denoted by $\mathbf{J}_\mathscr{G}$, is non-singular at a point $(\mathbf{x},\mathbf{y})$ that satisfy the system, then there exist a unique, continuously differentiable function $h(\mathbf{x})$ in a neighborhood of $\mathbf{y}$ such that $\mathscr{G}(\mathbf{x},h(\mathbf{x}))=0$. \end{lemma}

 The mind map of the proof is illustrated in Fig. \ref{fig: proof1}.
 Inspired by backward induction, we hierarchically analyze the MFSG.
 We first prove the existence of NE in a multi-follower subgame with any follower numbers, and then establish the existence of a solution for the leader's problem.